The Ultimate Fighter: Season synopses

-The third season highlighted the long-standing rivalry between Tito Ortiz and Ken Shamrock.
-It was also the first season to feature competitors from outside of North America, after the addition of Michael Bisping and Ross Pointon.
-The season saw a format change, when the team-games were eliminated in favour of a conventional knockout style tournament format.
-The final fights saw Michael Bisping become the first non-American winner, defeating Josh Haynes and Kendall Grove defeat Ed Herman.Season 4–7The fourth season was different from others before it, as it was the "comeback" season.
+The fourth season was different from others before it, as it was the "comeback" season.
 Past UFC fighters who hadn't had the success they were expected to have, were invited back, to compete in the show, with the winner receiving a guaranteed title shot.
 This season was also the only one to date to not feature team coaches.
 Instead, the show had guest coaches each week.
 The final saw Matt Serra defeat Chris Lytle and Travis Lutter defeat Patrick Côté to receive their guaranteed title shots.

 The fifth season was coached by Jens Pulver and B.J.
 Penn, as the company attempted to kickstart the lightweight division.
 The show featured many of the future stars of the lightweight division such as Nate Diaz, Joe Lauzon, Gray Maynard, Matt Wiman and Cole Miller.
 Despite the fact that Team Pulver won 5 out of the first eight fights, the 3 fighters who made it through the quarterfinals on Team Penn are still in the UFC which are Gray Maynard, Matt Wiman and Joe Lauzon while Cole Miller, Manvel Gamburyan, and Nate Diaz from Team Pulver are still in the UFC.
 The final was contested by Nate Diaz and Manvel Gamburyan, with Gamburyan falling to a shoulder injury early on.

 Former winner Matt Serra returned to the show in the sixth season to coach alongside Matt Hughes and oversaw a group of welterweight fighters.
 The final saw veteran Mac Danzig defeat Tommy Speer to become The Ultimate Fighter, before he dropped to the lightweight division.
 Arguably, only George Sotiropoulos has gone on to have any success post-TUF, having gone on a 7 fight win streak after The Ultimate Fighter, while season winner Danzig has hovered around the .500 mark since his season win.